 Air Jordan 11 Tongue Writing

-The tongue’s embroidered strip is a visual enigma, appearing to be a jumble of random hieroglyphics.
-But pivot that bad boy 90 degrees and view it from the side, and you’ll find it screams “JUMPMAN JORDAN.”
-The millennial release of the Space Jams took that covert storytelling a notch higher with a tag that reads “JUMPMAN JAM.”
+The embroidered strip on the tongue is a visual enigma, seeming to be a nondirectional jumble of random hieroglyphics.
+But tilt the sneaker 90 degrees and view it from the side, and it clearly shouts “JUMPMAN JORDAN.”
+The millennial release of the Space Jams takes that covertness a step further with a tag that reads “JUMPMAN JAM.”

 RELATED: The One Nike Air Jordan Sneaker Michael Jordan Hated